zhuang-li/zhuang-li.github.io/_pages/cv.md

 ## Research Profile

-My research focuses on trustworthy agentic AI, large language model safety and evaluation, and structured natural language processing under limited or evolving supervision.
+My research focuses on trustworthy agentic AI, large language model (LLM) safety and evaluation, and structured natural language processing (NLP) under limited or evolving supervision.
 I develop data-centric methods for building controllable, inspectable, and auditable AI systems, with applications in high-stakes domains such as clinical decision support, financial services, and public-sector AI.

 ---